Learning disentangled representation for classical models: Method

-The posterior $q_{\phi}(z|x)$ is chosen to be Gaussian to enable the usage of reparameterization trick to avoid high gradient variance \cite{Kingma13}.
-For $\beta = 1$, the above formula recovers the so-called evidence lower bound (ELBO) used in VAEs \cite{Kingma13,Rezende14}.
+The posterior $q_{\phi}(z|x)$ is also chosen to be Gaussian to enable the usage of reparameterization trick to avoid high gradient variance \cite{Kingma13}.
+The detailed form of $p_\theta(x|z)$ depends on the type of the data.
+As will be introduced later, we use the Bernoulli decoder for binary data, multinomial decoder for non-binary discrete data, and Gaussian decoder for real-valued (continuous) data.

+For $\beta = 1$, the above formula recovers the so-called evidence lower bound (ELBO) used in VAEs \cite{Kingma13,Rezende14, Hoffman2016}.
 The first term refers to the log-likelihood of the data and its value reflects the distortion of the reconstruction.
 The second term gives the distance of the output $q_\phi(z|x_i)$ and the prior distribution $p(z)$, and its value is zero when no information is encoded.
 New samples can be generated by running the decoder alone after training.
 Different choices of the hyperparameter $\beta$ control the trade-off between exact reconstruction (first term) and the extraction of information (second term).
 The algorithms are hence called $\beta$-VAE \cite{betaVAE}, where one may choose a proper value of $\beta$ to obtain the best disentangled representation $z$.
-An overview of the $\beta$-VAE is shown in Fig.~\ref{fig:beta-VAE}.